chengcli/pyharp/docs/source/index.rst

 ~~~~~~~~~~~~~~~~

 This is the main program that calls the above functions and runs the radiative transfer model.
-The ``run_rt`` function produces three radiative fluxes: 1) net flux at each atmospheric
+The ``run_rt`` function produces three radiative fluxes:

+#. net flux at each atmospheric layer
-layer, 2) downward flux to the surface and 3) upward flux at the top of the atmosphere.
+#. downward flux to the surface
+#. upward flux at the top of the atmosphere

 The first two fluxes are important for forcing the atmospheric circulation and the
 coupling between the atmosphere and the surface, while the last one is important for the